-Our latest book club selection is Clanlands: Whisky, Warfare, and a Scottish Adventure Like No Other by Sam Heughan and Graham McTavish.
+Our last book club selection is Clanlands: Whisky, Warfare, and a Scottish Adventure Like No Other by Sam Heughan and Graham McTavish.

-The group decided that for the next book we would do something light: Clanlands: Whisky, Warfare, and a Scottish Adventure Like No Other by Sam Heughan and Graham McTavish (the actors playing Jamie and Dougal in the Outlander TV series).
+Synopsis: The group had decided that for the next book we would do something light: Clanlands: Whisky, Warfare, and a Scottish Adventure Like No Other by Sam Heughan and Graham McTavish (the actors playing Jamie and Dougal in the Outlander TV series).
 The book is available in hardback, paperback, and Kindle editions and audio, narrated by Sam.
 Nancy Waters is about 1/3 of the way through the book and says it is a rollicking adventure around modern Scotland with two funny, naughty boys.
 We hope you enjoy it.
 Just so you know, the book is kind of a diary written along the way as Sam and Graham filmed their special series on Scotland, “Men in Kilts,” for Starzz.
 Go to the following link for a fun description of the book and the series: Clanlands: Why the Book is Worth Checking Out Too (outlandercast.com).

 You can obtain a copy from a local bookstore, library, or from Amazon/Smile: Clanlands: Whisky, Warfare, and a Scottish Adventure Like No Other.

 The second book club selection for 2021 was Sunset Song by Lewis Grassic Gibbon.